opnfv/doctor/docs/userguide/doctor_scenario_in_functest.rst

 Functest will call the "run.sh" script in Doctor to run the test job.

+Currently, only 'Apex' and 'local' installer are supported.

 The "run.sh" script will execute the following steps.

-Firstly, verify connectivity to target compute host according to different installer and prepare image for booting VM.
-Currently, only 'Apex' and 'local' installer are supported.

-Secondly, the Doctor components are started, and, based on the above preparation, a test user (default as demo) will be created for the Doctor tests.

-Thirdly, the VM is booted, and an alarm event is created in Ceilometer.
+Firstly, prepare image for booting VM, then create a test project and test user (both default to doctor) for the Doctor tests.

+Secondly, boot a VM under the doctor project and check the VM status to verify that the VM is launched completely.
+Then get the compute host info where the VM is launched to verify connectivity to the target compute host.
+Get the consumer ip according to the route to compute ip and create an alarm event in Ceilometer using the consumer ip.

-After sleeping for 1 minute in order to wait for the VM launch to complete, a failure is injected to the system, i.e. the network of compute host is disabled for 3 minutes.
+Thirdly, the Doctor components are started, and, based on the above preparation, a failure is injected to the system, i.e. the network of compute host is disabled for 3 minutes.
 To ensure the host is down, the status of the host will be checked.